People use the word ‘entrepreneur’ way too freely. Here’s what it is, and how to know if you are one…?

 I wanna share some insights on the differences (because an “investor,” “fast food franchise owner,” or “copy cat” isn’t an entrepreneur).

-‘a person who organizes or operates a business or businesses, taking on greater than normal financial risks in order to do so.’
+‘a person who organizes or operates a business or businesses, taking on greater than normal financial risks to do so.’

 Now, I’ll tell you, right off the bat…